Sunday, May 5, 2024

 Looking Back: The School Buildings Of Dorchester

-Did you know that Dorchester is currently on its fifth school building in the past 149 years.
+Did you know that Dorchester is currently on its fifth school building in the past 150-plus years.
 It's true.

-More than a decade after the construction of the current Dorchester Public School building, we're taking a look at the history of the structures that have housed our community's educational system.
+More than 15 years since the construction of the current Dorchester Public School building, we're taking a look at the history of the structures that have housed our community's educational system.

-The first term of school taught in Dorchester occurred in 1872 at a select school held in the McIntyre family home, which happened to be Dorchester's first house and was located near the present Methodist Church.
+The first term of school taught in Dorchester took place in 1872 at a select school held in the McIntyre family home, which happened to be Dorchester's first house and was located near the present Methodist Church.

 Also in 1872, District No. 44 -- the present school district -- was organized, even though there were only 21 children of school age residing in the district.